Best Elephant Camps in Chiang Mai

 Background

 The hill tribes traditionally practiced subsistence agriculture, using slash and burn farming methods to grow rice and crops.
 They were largely left to their own, living in the highlands of Northern Thailand until the 1950’s when depleted forest reserves together with poverty, opium growth and the increased risk of insurgency led the Thai government to exert more control and management over them.
 The National Committee for Hill tribes was founded in 1959 with the aim to integrate the hill people into Thai society, while allowing them to preserve their culture.
-Until today this remains their policy towards the hill tribes.
+This remains their policy towards the hill tribes until today.

-Growing opium was a major source of income for them until it was outlawed in the 1960’s.
+Growing opium was a major source of income for hill tribes in Thailand, until it was outlawed in the 1960’s.
 This led to the creation of the Royal King’s Agricultural project which helped the hill tribes switch from opium cultivation to growing cash crops.
 It also taught them organic farming methods, irrigation and efficient land use techniques.
 Today it is considered by the global community as a showcase for success in eradicating opium growth, and replacing it with more sustainable crops.

 There are around 7 major hill tribes of Thailand, the different groups are; Karen, Akha, Hmong, Mien, Lahu, Lisu and Palaung.
 Each has their own unique culture, customs and language and each has their own subgroups.